HYDPublic/kubeadm-vagrant/README.md

 Kubernetes variables
 ---
+* `enable_podpreset_admission_controller`: enable the PodPreset admission controller so that PodPreset resources can be injected into pods (https://kubernetes.io/docs/tasks/inject-data-application/podpreset/)
+  * **NOTE**: Kubernetes will still accept PodPreset resources even without this feature enabled, but they will not be injected into the pods
 * `kube_version`: version number of Kubernetes to install (currently used both for apt packages and container tags)
 * `network_provider`: pod networking provider to use, options are **calico** or **flannel** (default is **flannel**)
-* `repo_prefix`: prefix used for container names within kube cluster (if you want to pull from a local registry rather than the Internet)
+* `repo_prefix`: prefix used for container names within the Kubernetes cluster (if you want to pull from a local registry rather than the Internet)
 * `skip_preflight_checks`: skip preflight checks if this variable exists (can be set to anything)